 Use Multifamily if: Building has shared HVAC or meets utility’s definition for multifamily

-Eff_ISR = Effective In-Service Rate, the percentage of thermostats installed and configured effectively for 2-way communication.
+Eff_ISR_Heat = Effective In-Service Rate for heating, the percentage of thermostats installed and configured effectively for 2-way communication.
 Note that retrospective adjustments should be made during evaluation verification activities through the use of a realization rate if the program design does not ensure that each advanced thermostat is actually installed and/or if the evaluation determines that the advanced thermostat is not actually installed in the Program Administrator’s service territory.